When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Symmetric Ritz values in the Lanczos iterations

-To answer this question, we refer to the case of Jacobi orthogonal polynomials, wherein the distributions of their roots exhibit symmetry when the associated continuous weight functions are even.
-We conjecture that the symmetry of Ritz values within Lanczos iterations is intricately linked to the underlying discrete measure function $\mu(t)$ as outlined in \eqref{eq:measure_f}.
-Elaborate explanations and discussions regarding this conjecture are provided in \cref{sec:ap}.
+with the continuous weight function $\omega(t) = (1-t)^{\alpha}(1+t)^{\beta},t\in[-1,1]$.
+When $\alpha = \beta$, the weight function $\omega(t)$ is even, the measure function $\mu(t)$ is central symmetric and the zeros of $P_{n}^{(\alpha,\beta)}(t)$ are symmetric about $0$.
+Enlightened by such an observation, we conjecture that the symmetry of Ritz values generated by the Lanczos process is linked to the underlying discrete measure function $\mu(t)$ as outlined in \eqref{eq:measure_f}.
+Elaborate explanations and discussions regarding this conjecture are provided in Section \ref{sec:ap}.